Own a Home, Not a MortgagePay Off Your Mortgage Faster and Own a Home Sooner

 For many homeowners, the one of the biggest questions is "How can I pay off my mortgage as fast as possible?"

 It's natural to look forward to the day when you have made your very last mortgage payment and own your home outright.
 Owning your home provides you with greater financial freedom, flexibility and the ability to focus on other financial goals like retirement or saving for your child's education.

 It doesn't even have to be that hard - you'll be amazed how small changes in your mortgage terms and payments can make a big difference.
-Here are some simple strategies to help you become mortgage-free faster and easier:

-- Make a lump sum payment: Take advantage of the prepayment privileges on your mortgage to make an annual lump sum payment against your mortgage.
+Make a lump sum payment: Take advantage of the prepayment options on your mortgage to make an annual lump sum payment against your mortgage.
 Depending on the options you select for your mortgage, you can choose to repay up to 10%, 15% or 20% of the original principal amount of your mortgage at any time during each year of the term.
 Remember, even small amounts can make a big difference in the long run.

 Some mortgage solutions may not be eligible to be included as part of a Scotia Total Equity Plan.